JackSzwergold/Writing/memories/Putting Trick Candles on Howie’s Birthday Cake But Realizing it Was a Mistake Since it Was an Ice Cream Cake.md

 ***

 So when I got home I looked at the trick candles in their little plastic bubble, still glued to that cardboard backing paper: They looked just like normal, basic blue tiny birthday cake candles.
 But just a tad thicker on the wick.
-I wanted to try one, but was afraid I would burn down the apartment and jusr
+I wanted to try one, but was afraid I would burn down the apartment.
+And nobody wanted that.

+Instead I thought about Howie’s birthday, and how I could suprise him with these candles we both wanted to see in action.

+***

 ***